 During my time at Exeter I was fortunate enough to meet so many special people, but every once in a while you would come across someone that was a class apart, someone with a kind of faraway, otherworldly air I could not even begin to describe, yet could recognise the moment I saw it.
 I called such people Dreamers because they reminded me of the characters from my favourite childhood fairy tale.
 The Dreamers was a story about these elf-like beings who came from a far-off, magical land, yet had been fated to live in the world of men.
 They were as naïve, innocent children, yet had far more wisdom than any of the proud, foolish and unhappy mortals they moved amongst.

 You only ever saw Dreamers from afar; you could never get to know them.
 It is not that they were unfriendly or aloof, it is just that they moved in circles that were, and always would be, out of reach.
-I cannot recall, for instance, ever having come across a single Dreamer in any of my seminar groups or tutorials; but then the kind of degrees people like me were taking did not have courses called The Secret Language of the Renaissance, Troubadours and the chanson de geste, The Albigensian Crusade, or May ’68 and student counter-culture.
+I cannot recall, for instance, ever having come across one of them in any of my seminar groups or tutorials; but then the kind of degrees people like me were taking did not have courses called The Secret Language of the Renaissance, Troubadours and the chanson de geste, The Albigensian Crusade, or May ’68 and student counter-culture.

 ‘Good turn out,’ I said.